What is Alexa and how does it work? It's a question we get asked more than any other.

 We try to answer some of the questions we're asked most about Amazon Echo and Alexa.

 Alexa has got much better at playing podcasts thanks to some decent new skills.
 Check out our guide for a full explainer.

 Essentially, you just set up your smart bulbs as per the manufacturer's instructions and head to the Alexa app > Smart Home and then scan your network.
 Check out our full guide for how to use Alexa with smart hubs, and how you can reduce the number of hubs in your house.

-You can control your Fire TV â and with it elements of your actual TV set â using your Echo speaker.
+You can control your Fire TV â and with it elements of your actual TV set â using your Echo speaker (or, if you're using the Fire TV Cube, without needing any additional devices).
 That means turning on your TV, watching shows and starting services like Netflix or Amazon Prime Video.
 Check out our full guide to everything you need to ask.

-Yes, with the new skill, any Sonos speaker will play nicely with any Amazon Echo.
+Yes, with the Sonos skill, any Sonos speaker will play nicely with any Amazon Echo.
 It's a really nice and cheap way to get voice control, and even the Amazon Echo Dot will suffice.
 Just download the skill and link your accounts to get started.

 Which Amazon Echo has the best sound quality?